venkatramachandran/version-app/README.md

 ## Running Locally
 The application is built using Typescript/Node and uses express as the HTTP web framework.
 To run locally, the code needs to be transpiled from TS to JS by invoking `npm run build`.

+To quickstart, run `npm start` which will build the code and run the server.

 ## Testing
 Jest is used as the unit testing framework.
 More tests need to be added but existing tests can be run and code validated using `npm test`.